griffithlab/rnaseq_tutorial_wiki/IGV-Tutorial.md

 **Gene model**<br>
 ![Gene model](Images/IGV/gene_model.png)

 Genes are represented as lines and boxes.
 Lines represent intronic regions, and boxes represent exonic regions.
-The arrows indicate the strand on which the gene lies.
+The arrows indicate the direction/strand of transcription for the gene.
+When an exon box become narrower in height, this indicates a UTR.

 When loaded, tracks are stacked on top of each other.
 You can identify which track is which by consulting the label to the left of each track.